ARTenshi/robovision_ros2/robovision_2/README.md

 img_gray_2 = np.zeros( (rows,cols,1), np.uint8 )
 ```

-Then, we create our indices (please refer to the manual to know how the `range(int)` function works; basically, it creates a sequence of numbers from 0 to int-1), remember which index correspond to the rows and the columns:
+Then, we create our indices (please refer to the manual to know how the `range(int)` function works; basically, it creates a sequence of numbers from 0 to int-1), remember which index corresponds to the rows and the columns:

 ```
 for i in range(rows):